 International Festival is an annual on-campus event with international food, exhibitors, games and activities, art exhibitions, ceramic sales, a children’s bounce house, games, student displays, and much more!
 All proceeds benefit the Soka Education Fund.

-Soka University regrets that the annual International Festival on Saturday, May 1, 2021 has been cancelled.
+Soka University regrets that the annual International Festival will not be held in 2022.

 Thank you to the Orange County Register, our Presenting Sponsor, and Fifth District Orange County Supervisor Lisa Bartlett, our Community Partner.